 Liposuction is also known as lipo-sculpting or lipo-contouring.
-Liposuction is the most commonly performed cosmetic operations in America.
+Liposuction is the most commonly performed cosmetic operation in America.
 Liposuction removes excess and unwanted fat from defined areas.
 The areas commonly treated are the neck, stomach, legs, love handles and thighs.

-Dr Saunders believes the best results are obtained with liposculpturing for his cosmetic surgery patients.
-This involves tumescent liposuction where medicated fluid is injected in to the areas having plastic surgery and liposuction.
+Dr. Saunders believes the best results are obtained with liposculpturing for his cosmetic surgery patients.
+This involves tumescent liposuction where medicated fluid is injected into the areas having plastic surgery and liposuction.

 The best candidate for liposuction is a physically healthy individual with excess or unwanted fat, who has the clear understanding of the “real-reality” of liposuction.
 Understanding that liposuction does have limitations and realistic expectations is one of the most important aspects about understanding the procedure.